 This course is cool because Kayla scaled herself to making $10k per month as a virtual assistant before teaching others how to do it.
 She has firsthand experience of how to work up to offering services that clients will pay a premium for and teaches you how to do the same.

-If those are not dealbreakers for you and you want to learn from someone who knows how to make $10k per month as a virtual assistant, this could be the best fit for you.
+If you don’t mind a text-based course rather than video, and you want to learn from someone who knows how to make $10k per month as a virtual assistant, this could be a good fit for you.

 - 25 Legit Ways to Make Money as a Stay-at-Home Mom